-Sitting with a team that I’ve been consulting & coaching for 12+ months we were looking at the ‘Team Work to Create Results vs. Team Work to Create Learning’ chart.
+Sitting with a team that I’ve been consulting & coaching for 12+ months, we looked at the ‘Team Work to Create Results vs. Team Work to Create Learning’ chart.
 One person said,

 “Create learning feels like what we should strive for but creating results is where I often find myself.”

-That sparked a conversation of the challenge in complex adaptive systems, being aware of external + internal threats, & the need for innovation within this company.
+That sparked a conversation about the challenge in complex adaptive systems, being aware of external + internal threats, & the need for innovation within this company.

 From the discussion, we reflected that change in how the work gets done takes time, plus people want to be on learning teams.

 Here are 4 tips we came up with to develop a focus on change to create learning teams.

 - Be patient.
 Usually, we will notice progress only by looking back at how we were two or three years ago.